Enjoy Tohoku's Summer Festivals to the Fullest! - Complete Guide to Summer Festivals -

 Have you ever wondered, "Why?"

-Early spring is rice planting season, autumn is rice harvesting season, and winter is snowy, so it is a characteristic of each region of Tohoku to hold summer festivals at times when farm work and the seasons are not an issue.
+Because spring is the rice planting season, autumn is the rice harvesting season, and winter brings snow that blocks the area, it's characteristic of the Tohoku region to hold summer festivals at times that aren't affected by farm work or the changing seasons.

 Here's the recommended route to complete the summer festival!